Hello, and welcome to the programming community! It's great to have you.

 When a codebase has no duplication, changes tend to be localized; only a small portion of your system needs altering.
 This is ideal because changes that can be made in just one class are easier than those that require changes to many.

-Code written via TDD is vastly superior to code that is not.
+Code written via TDD is better than code that is not.

 While you're new, don't worry about testing at all.